 - When working with the meat mixture, add a little oil to your hands to avoid sticking.
 (Hint: this also adds a little extra moisture!)

 - Throw these babies onto some bread, top with melted cheese and enjoy an incredible Meatball Sub.

 - Avoid over-mixing!
 This will result in a tough, dense finished product.
-Raise your hand if you enjoy tough meat...
-I’ll wait.
-No one?
-I thought so.
+Raise your hand if you enjoy tough meat!
+Yeah, me neither.
 When combining ingredients, be gentle and mix just enough to combine the ingredients and shape your meatballs.

 - Garnish spicy meatballs with parsley, cilantro or Parmesan cheese.

 Do You Cook Meatballs Before Putting Them In The Sauce?

 Yes!
 Baking Spicy Meatballs in the oven, before adding them to your sauce, helps seal in all those delicious juices.
 This extra step is easy, and worth it.
 Alternatively, you can pop meatballs in the air fryer for before adding them to your sauce.

 Can You Freeze Homemade Meatballs?

 Yes!
 Meatballs should be fully cooked and cooled before freezing.
 They will freeze beautifully in an airtight container or bag for up to 4 months.

-So whether you are making these chipotle meatballs, my Crock Pot Swedish Meatballs, Air Fryer Meatballs or Crock Pot BBQ Meatballs, be sure to make EXTRA so you can save those leftovers for a quick reheated meal later on.
+So whether you are making these chipotle meatballs, my Crock Pot Swedish Meatballs, or Crock Pot BBQ Meatballs, be sure to make EXTRA so you can save those leftovers for a quick reheated meal later on.

 What To Serve With Spicy Meatballs